kin8564/CMPE361-Project1/readme.md

 ## Usage

 1. Update the `com_port` variable in the code with the correct COM port for your FPGA device.
+2. Change the `input_hex` variable to a known input length, or use the input length of your hardware
-2. Run the `gather_hardware_samples` function twice:
+3. Run the `gather_hardware_samples` function twice:
-   - First, to gather data from the hardware with the Trojan, using `out_trojan.txt`.
+   - First, to gather data from the hardware with the Trojan, use `out_trojan.txt`.
-   - Then, to gather data from the safe hardware, using `out_safe.txt`.
+   - Then, to gather data from the safe hardware, use `out_safe.txt`.
-3. Use the `compare_outputs` function to identify differences between the Trojan and Safe outputs.
+4. Use the `compare_outputs` function to reveal the payload output of the trojan and identify differences between the Trojan and Safe output files.
-4. Run `find_trigger_bits` to locate active high and low trigger bits responsible for the Trojan behavior.
+5. Run `find_trigger_bits` to locate the active high and low trigger bits responsible for the Trojan behavior.

 ## Functions